 There is a combined resident graduation and departmental awards banquet at the end of every year.

-You might not think this is a big deal, but it is.
 There is no charge for parking at any of our outpatient clinic locations.
 Parking isn’t always as close as you want, but the price is right.

 The University provides a one-time $1100 allowance for new PGY2 residents for relocation related expenses.
 Upon completion of required annual trainings, the University provides an additional $1500 per year that can be used for moving expenses, computer/cellphones, books, or other supplies.
 The Department supplements this with a reimbursement fund of up to additional $1500 per year for education related expenses such as books, subscriptions, registration or travel to meetings, review courses, etc.